-When resistance against hardware side-channel attacks is required, the permutation has been designed to offer an efficient threshold implementation to counter first-order DPA attacks, based on glitch-free secret-sharing-based masking.
+To meet the requirements of resistance against hardware side-channel attacks, the underlying permutation has been designed to offer an efficient threshold implementation to counter first-order DPA attacks, based on glitch-free secret-sharing-based masking, cf. [8].

 Online.